Why page speed is important?

 GTmetrix: GTmetrix is a page speed testing tool which provides pretty decent data with a cool UI.
 It provides crucial data on number of requests, minification status, possible optimization etc., In GTmetrix, my home page scores a whopping 99%!

 It also provides YSlow score and details on why your website is loading slowly.
 Another important feature is historical data.
 The website stores the result in a database and fetches with a graph when you click on History!
 I just love it.
-It has helped me keep a track on my website speed.
+It has helped me a lot to keep a track on my website speed and compare with historic data.

 PageSpeed Insights: This is a free tool provided by Google.
 I prefer this because ultimately Google is the one who ranks my website based on speed.
 I rely on the results provided from PageSpeed more than any other tool.
 I minified my html content only after seeing a suggestion from PageSpeed.